tsunami643/blog/_posts/2017-09-04-casting-year-one.md

 BTS released the talent invites for their Kiev Hub in early March and once I scrolled through it a few times to verify I wasn't on it, I figured I'd be on sabbatical for the next few weeks.
 Then around 72 hours before the qualifiers were set to begin, I learned that being invited to a Hub and being given qualifier games to cast are not mutually exclusive.
 Valve/PGL had assigned me 12 matches of the CIS region's group stage to cast over two days.
 Officially.
 By myself.
 At home.

 O-okay.
 No problem.
 I'd done this before... for 50 people with no stakes, but whatever.
-It wasn't so much the casting that had me concerned, but the fact that I couldn't guarantee if my internet connection would stay stable.
+It wasn't so much the solo casting that had me concerned, but the fact that I couldn't guarantee that my internet connection would stay stable.
 I was still streaming every once in a while on Twitch recreationally, but any of my viewers would quickly tell you that my connection is [frustratingly](/blog/img/yearone/tracert.jpg) [unreliable.](/blog/img/yearone/tracert2.jpg) In the limited time I had, I tried taking a few precautions.
-I called Comcast to see if they could fix any routing (they didn't), I updated the firmware on my router (did nothing), I even went through the trouble of adding some subtle moving embers to the static production asset I was provided.
+I called Comcast to see if they could fix any routing (they didn't), I updated the firmware on my router (did nothing), I even went and added some tiny moving embers to the static production asset we were provided.

 <div class="video" style="text-align: center;">
 <video playsinline autoplay loop muted poster="/blog/img/yearone/kievfinal.jpg" width="750">